 We all are on the page of 'wait and see.'
 Looking forward to more footage as development progresses.

 - One of the perks of backing is access to the game at various stages of development (Alpha, Pre-Alpha, etc.) (Website)

 - PvP is on the table.
-In single player mode it’s planned as more of a survival sandbox/story experience, but multiplayer apparently will include PvP.
-There’s not been a lot of detail that I can scrounge on this from the various information sources I sorted, beyond that PvP would be farther down the development path.
+In single-player mode, the game is more of a survival sandbox/story experience, but multiplayer apparently will include PvP.
+There’s not been a lot of detail that I can scrounge on this from the various information sources I sorted; beyond that, PvP would be farther down the development path.

 - Aurora Game Studios, in social media responses to community members, has mentioned several times that they plan to be in talks with porting companies about getting the game onto consoles.

 - The developer has decided to forgo the normal Kickstarter funding path, opting instead for a PayPal driven direct donation model that can be found on the website.
 (Covered in more depth in the review tab!)